needle-tools/needle-engine-support/documentation/scripting.md

 @[code](@code/component-unityevent.ts)

-## Creating a new component 📑
+## Creating a new component
 Scripts are written in [TypeScript](https://www.typescriptlang.org/docs/) (recommended) or JavaScript.
-There's two ways to add custom scripts to your project:
+There are two ways to add custom scripts to your project:

-- Simply add a `.ts` or `.js` file inside `src/scripts/` in your generated project directory.
+- Simply add a file with an `.ts` or `.js` extension inside `src/scripts/` in your generated project directory, for example `src/scripts/MyFirstScript.ts`

-  Generated C# components are placed under `Assets/Needle/Components.codegen`.
+- Unity specific:

-- Organize your code into NPM Definition Files.
-These help you to modularize and re-use code between projects.
+  Organize your code into NPM Definition Files.
+These help you to modularize and re-use code between projects and if you are familiar with web development they are in fact regular npm packages that are installed locally.
-  Generated C# components are placed in a `.codegen` folder next to the NpmDef.
-  You can create NpmDef files via `Create > NPM Definition` and then add TypeScript files by right-clicking an NpmDef file and selecting `Create > TypeScript`.
+  In Unity you can create NpmDef files via `Create > NPM Definition` and then add TypeScript files by right-clicking an NpmDef file and selecting `Create > TypeScript`.
 Please see [this chapter](./project_structure.md#npm-definition-files) for more information.

 In both approaches, source directories are watched for changes and C# components are regenerated whenever a change is detected.
 Changes to the source files also result in a hot reload of the running website – you don't have to wait for Unity to recompile the C# components.
 This makes iterating on code pretty much instant.

-> **Tip**: You can have multiple components inside one file.
+You can even have multiple component types inside one file (e.g. you can declare `export class MyComponent1` and `export class MyOtherComponent` in the same Typescript file).

-### Example Workflow
+If you are new to writing Javascript or Typescript we recommend reading the [Typescript Essentials Guide](./getting-started/typescript-essentials.md) guide first before continuing with this guide.

+:::details Example: Creating a Component that rotates an object

 - **Create a component that rotates an object**
   Create ``src/scripts/Rotate.ts`` and add the following code: